 One possible disruptor to such a scenario is potential of is new paradigm interoperability technology like Fast Healthcare Information Resource (FHIR).
 This is a technology which in theory would mean that a lot of the work the secure messaging vendors do now, will become redundant, as distributed software system data bases are enabled to talk to each other via API protocols over the web.

-Some think this may happen over the next five to 10 years, but even if it does, it is difficult to see the messaging vendors with their existing client footprints and relationships, and value adding to their services (MO is developing expert systems that assist a doctor assess their messages), going away.
+Some think this may happen over the next 5 to 10 years, but even if it does, it is difficult to see the messaging vendors with their existing client footprints and relationships, and value adding to their services (MO is developing expert systems that assist a doctor to assess their messages), going away.